tonysln/delta-wifi-pos/README.md

 # Delta Wi-Fi Positioning System
-An indoor positioning system using lateration and geometric methods for use in the University of Tartu Delta Centre.
+An indoor positioning system using weighted mean and trilateration methods for use in the University of Tartu Delta Centre.

 https://user-images.githubusercontent.com/20811603/169146350-27e1aacf-87a9-4afc-bdaf-0e7ae15886d0.mp4